StrangeBeeCorp/docs/docs/thehive/user-guides/organization/configure-organization/manage-notifications/notifiers/mattermost.md

 5. In the **Mattermost** drawer, enter the following information:

-  **Endpoint**
+    **- Endpoint**

     Using Mattermost as a notifier requires at least one endpoint.
 This endpoint defines how TheHive connects to Mattermost.

     Select an existing endpoint.
 You can add a new endpoint by selecting [**Add a new endpoint**](../../manage-endpoints/add-mattermost-endpoint.md).

-  **Channel**
+    **- Channel**

     The Mattermost channel where the data should be sent.
 This will override the default channel set in the endpoint configuration.
 Select **Add Variable** to dynamically insert values using available variables.

-  **Username**
+    **- Username**

     The username that will appear as the sender of the message in Mattermost.
 This will override the default username set in the endpoint configuration.
 Select **Add Variable** to dynamically insert values using available variables.

-  **Template**
+    **- Template**

     The message content to be sent to the Mattermost endpoint.
 Select JSON, Markdown, or plain text.
 Select **Add Variable** to dynamically insert values using available variables.

     {!includes/handlebars-templates.md!}

 6. Select **Confirm**.